 To ensure a tailored approach to place marketing by building on the existing identities and characteristics of each neighbourhood and positioning them as attractive places for businesses and their employees to locate and remain.
 To host an ongoing calendar of relevant and engaging events throughout the year, including those that facilitate networking opportunities for businesses and engaging outdoor events that increase the appeal of the area for both visitors and local employees.
+Results

-Results 35% Outdoor events 22% Business Networking events 22% Employee social & wellbeing events 21% CDA Club app
+35% Outdoor events 22% Business Networking events 22% Employee social & wellbeing events 21% CDA Club app

-ADVOCACY & INSIGHTS In the fast-paced and ever-changing urban environment, effective advocacy and insightful analysis.
-Our advocacy work is rooted in a deep understanding of local and regional dynamics, enabling us to represent and champion the needs of our community effectively.
-Advocacy and insights play a vital cross-cutting role, informing and strengthening all other project areas.
-By leveraging data and insights, we ensure initiatives in placemaking, environmental services, community safety, and marketing are aligned with stakeholder priorities and public policy, driving informed decisions that enhance the district's long-term sustainability and success.
-Through ongoing research and data analysis, we gain valuable insights guiding our strategic decisions and policy recommendations.
+ADVOCACY & INSIGHTS In the fast-paced and ever-changing urban environment, effective advocacy and insightful analysis are fundamental to growth.

 This proactive approach involves constant engagement with stakeholders at all levels, from local businesses to governmental bodies; ensuring the collective business voice is heard and respected.
 We leverage these insights to advocate for improvements and investments that enhance the district's economic and social fabric.
 By staying ahead of trends and adapting to new data, we position the district as a leader in urban management and development.
 Our more day to day insights and analysis into visitor spend, footfall, vacancy rates and transport usage help to identify emerging challenges and opportunities for CDA levy-payers and the BID.
 This not only aids developing ideas to improve things but also allows us to measure progress of interventions and investment in the public realm over time.
 2025-2030 Looking ahead to 2025-2030, our business plan prioritises strengthening Central District Alliance's role in advocacy and insights to drive meaningful change and sustainable economic growth.
 We will enhance our data collection and analysis capabilities to better understand the evolving needs of our district.
-This will involve targeted investment in advanced analytical tools and where appropriate, expanding our research activities to cover a broader range of economic, social, and environmental factors.
+This will involve targeted investment in advanced analytical tools and where appropriate, expanding our research activities to cover a broader range of economic, social and environmental factors.
 Our advocacy work will focus on maintaining and building stronger relationships with key decisionmakers and influencers at the local, greater London and national levels.
 We aim to increase our influence in important discussions that affect urban development and public policy, ensuring our district's needs and visions are adequately represented and supported.
-Furthermore, we will continue to disseminate our findings and positions effectively through regular reports, updates, and forums that engage and inform our community, enhancing transparency and participation in our advocacy efforts.
+Furthermore, we will continue to disseminate our findings and positions effectively through regular reports, updates and forums that engage and inform our community, enhancing transparency and participation in our advocacy efforts.

-To continue investing in advanced analytics and research tools to continuously gather, analyse, and apply data reflecting the evolving needs of our district with a focus on the five neighbourhoods.
+To continue investing in advanced analytics and research tools to continuously gather, analyse and apply data reflecting the evolving needs of our district with a focus on the five neighbourhoods.
 This will enable more informed advocacy efforts and strategic decisionmaking aligning with the interests of our stakeholders.
-2 To foster stronger relationships with key decision makers, businesses, and community leaders at both local and national levels.
-This will involve regular consultations, reports, and forums to ensure the district's priorities are effectively represented and supported in policy discussions.
+2 To foster stronger relationships with key decision makers, businesses and community leaders at both local and national levels.
+This will involve regular consultations, reports and forums to ensure the district's priorities are effectively represented and supported in policy discussions.
 Results 43% Business Data (spend, footfall, development, vacancy rates) - 24% Securing inward investment into the BID area - 16% Lobbying central & local government for investment - 17% Representing business members views to central & local government